Becoming an ACE helps you stand out from the crowd. The application procedure is as follows:

 (a) If approved, the applicant will be sent a letter of welcome to the program.
 From this date the applicant has one year to test.

 (b) If the application is denied then the applicant is eligible to receive half of their application fees.
-If they are reasonably close to the seven year mark, then ESA may (at their discretion) hold the application in abeyance until the seven years' of experience has been met.
+If they are reasonably close to the five year mark, then ESA may (at their discretion) hold the application in abeyance until the five years' of experience has been met.

 - If not previously selected, the applicant now selects a proctor for his/her examination and, together with their proctor, selects a testing date.
 This information must be communicated back to the Certification Coordinator, who establishes access for the applicant to take the test(s).